basho/basho_docs/source/languages/en/riakts/using/planning.md

   * 'm' - minutes
   * 's' - seconds

+>**Note:** Your quanta must be in UTC and UNIX epoch seconds in order for it to be queried.

 #####Local Key

 The second key (local key) MUST contain the same 3 fields in the same order as the partition key.
 This ensures that the same fields determining your data's partition also dictate the sorting of the data within that partition.